udayasreeD/ilab-UI-Automation/README.md

 # ilabUIAutomation
-if you want run in different browser please just Change the browser name in config.properties file
+this script run in two browser (Firefox and Chrome) if you want run in chrome browser please just Change the browser name in config.properties file